lyrahgames/TEMPLATE.CONTRIBUTING/CONTRIBUTING.md

 <!-- MarkdownTOC -->

 - Code of Conduct
-- Getting Started
-- TL;DR
-    - FAQ and Questions
-    - Mailing List
-    - Issues
 - What should I know before I get started?
-- What can you contribute to?
 - How can I contribute?
-    - Reporting Bugs
-    - Suggesting Enhancements
+    - Asking Questions, Reporting Bugs, and Suggesting Enhancements
     - Code Contribution and Pull Requests
-- Development Environment
+- Setup the Development Environment
-    - Getting Started and Setup
 - Styleguides
     - Git
         - `.gitignore` Files